rahulsh1/rahulsh1.github.com/_posts/2018-12-20-Using-Spring-ObjectProvider.md

 #### getIfAvailable/getIfUnique
 I'll use the previous example where no dependencies of `LogService` exist but it should fallback to use the `PlainLogger` implementation.
-So in the getLogService method, I use the `getIfAvailable` API that allows us to provide a `Supplier` if no candidates are available.

 API Doc:
 <center><a href="https://docs.spring.io/spring/docs/5.1.0.BUILD-SNAPSHOT/javadoc-api/org/springframework/beans/factory/ObjectProvider.html" target="_blank">